 Wildfires latest: 2 people killed and over 1,000 structures destroyed, per LA fire chief

 Fierce wildfires are raging in the Los Angeles area, fueled by powerful Santa Ana winds, sending residents fleeing from burning homes through flames, ferocious winds and towering clouds of smoke.
-Thousands of firefighters were battling at least three separate blazes, from the Pacific Coast inland to Pasadena.
+Thousands of firefighters were battling at least three separate blazes on Wednesday, from the Pacific Coast inland to Pasadena.

 Here’s the latest: